Single-Copy Certification of Two-Qubit Gates without Entanglement: Theory

+{\bf Lemma}.
+The states $\widetilde{\Pi}_1$ and $\widetilde{\Pi}_2$ in Eq. (\ref{eq:twopi}) can be perfectly discriminated by LOCC if and only if $U \ket{\psi}$ is a product state.
+The perfect discrimination can be obtained by a one-way LOCC protocol.
+Moreover, for a two-qubit gate $U$ there exists a product state $\ket{\psi}$ such that the resulting state $U|\psi\rangle $ is a product state. \\

-We first show that the states $\widetilde{\Pi}_1$ and $\widetilde{\Pi}_2$ in Eq. (\ref{eq:twopi}) can be perfectly discriminated by LOCC if and only if $U \ket{\psi}$ is a product state.
+A part of the proof can be found in Ref. \cite{6687245}, see also \cite{Owari_2008}.
+An alternative one is shown as follows.
+We first show that the states $\widetilde{\Pi}_1$ and $\widetilde{\Pi}_2$ can be perfectly discriminated by LOCC if and only if $U \ket{\psi}$ is a product state.
 A one-way LOCC protocol for the perfect discrimination is also provided.

 \begin{proof}

 ($\Leftarrow$) Suppose that $U \ket{\psi}$ be a product state, denoted by $U \ket{\psi}= \ket{c}\ket{d},$ where $\ket{c} \in \mathcal{H}_A$ and $\ket{d} \in \mathcal{H}_B$.
 Then, the other POVM has a decomposition as follows,